curl/curl-for-win/README.md

   confidence of getting merged.
 - We plan to switch the default TLS backend to BoringSSL.
 This fixes a long-standing [vulnerability](https://curl.se/docs/CVE-2019-5443.html).
 It also makes binaries 30% smaller.
-Downsides are no API/ABI guaranties, pthread dependence and no TLS-SRP support.
+Downsides are no API/ABI guaranties and pthread dependence.
 Another option is LibreSSL 3.7.x stable.
 - You can look up our package hashes in lines starting with `SHA` in the [build log](https://ci.appveyor.com/project/curlorg/curl-for-win/branch/main).
 - Packages built across host platforms do not have identical hashes due to